Central Park birder Christian Cooper on being 'a Black man in the natural world'

 COOPER: Yeah.

-GROSS: So - OK, so here you are, a gay comic book writer sitting with execs from Marvel being told you cannot have gay characters, which is basically erasing you as a legitimate person (laughter).
+GROSS: So - OK, so here you are, a gay comic book writer sitting with execs from Marvel, being told you cannot have gay characters, which is basically erasing you as a legitimate person.

 COOPER: Yeah.